abs-yy/old_homepage/CV.md

 ## Education
-- 2009.4-2012.3 Keio Senior High School
+- [2009.4-2012.3] Keio Senior High School
-- 2012.4-2016.3 Keio University, Department of Environment and Information Studies Thesis: Transcriptome analysis of the extremophile Ramazzottius varieornatus aimed for the comprehensive identification of genes related to anhydrobiosis
+- [2012.4-2016.3] Keio University, Department of Environment and Information Studies
+  - Thesis: Transcriptome analysis of the extremophile Ramazzottius varieornatus aimed for the comprehensive identification of genes related to anhydrobiosis
-- 2016.4-2018.3 Keio University, Graduate School of Media and Governance,Systems Biology Program, M.S.
-Thesis: Comparative genomics of anhydrobiosis and DNA damage response in tardigrades
+- [2016.4-2018.3] Keio University, Graduate School of Media and Governance, Systems Biology Program, Masters Course
+  - Comparative genomics of anhydrobiosis and DNA damage response in tardigrades
-- 2018.4-Current Keio Univeristy, Graduate School of Media and Governance, Systems Biology Program, Ph.
-D.
+- [2018.4-Current] Keio Univeristy, Graduate School of Media and Governance, Systems Biology Program, Ph.
+D. Course

 ## Employment History
-- 2013.4-2017.9, 2018.4-Current Keio University, Research Assistant
+- [2013.4-2017.9] 2018.4-Current Keio University, Research Assistant
-- 2016.10-2017.3, 2017.10-Current Tutorial Services for Graduate Students
+- [2016.10-2017.3] 2017.10-Current Tutorial Services for Graduate Students
-- 2018.4-Current Japan Society for the Promotion of Science, Research Fellowship for Young Scientists DC1
+- [2018.4-Current] Japan Society for the Promotion of Science, Research Fellowship for Young Scientists DC1

 ## Publications
 ### Academic papers